amethystaurora-robo/Thesis_publication/README.md

 ## Introduction

-This study looks at the organophosphate pesticide, ethoprophos.
-As prevalence of ethoprophos increases in the environment, humans are increasingly at risk for exposure.
-You can imagine that pesticides which are used to kill organisms (in this case, the target is nematode worms) also have effects on other organisms.
-In this case, exposure to ethoprophos has been linked to physiological disturbances in earthworms, neurobehavioral impairments in rats, and in one case study, seizures in a human child.
+Pesticides are used to kill pests, but they affect other organisms.
+As environmental prevalence of the organophosphate pesticide, ethoprophos, increases, risk of exposure increases.
+Exposure to ethoprophos has been linked to physiological disturbances in earthworms, neurobehavioral impairments in rats, and in one case study, seizures in a human child.

 <p align="left">
   <img src="https://github.com/amethystaurora-robo/Thesis_publication/blob/main/Vizzes/non-target_organisms.png">
 </p>

-"Safe" levels of chemicals are determined in part through a scientific process known as toxicity testing.
-A model organism (in this case the water flea, Daphnia magna) is dosed with the chemical of interest under experimental conditions.
+Toxicity testing can help determine what level of exposure is "safe" in the environment.
+To conduct a test, a model organism (like the water flea, *Daphnia magna*, shown below) is dosed with the chemical of interest in a lab.
 In the past, the organism was observed and its behavioral changes, reproduction, or lifespan was recorded.
-Since the advent of high-throughput technologies, we are now able to extract the entirety of an organism's genome or gene expression.
-This can give much more insight into the causes of behavioral or reproduction changes, by showing the exact cellular mechanisms which may be triggering a reaction to the chemical.
+Now, high-throughput 'omics technologies allow for complete extraction of gene expression data, allowing insight into cellular mechanisms which cause observed changes.

 <p align="left">
   <img src="https://github.com/amethystaurora-robo/Thesis_publication/blob/main/Vizzes/Modern%20method.png">
 </p>

-However, this high-throughput data is HUGE (in this case, over 15k genes).
+However, this high-throughput data is HUGE.
 And many times, the data is high-dimensional, with multiple doses at multiple timepoints.
 A huge and complex dataset needs a complex pipeline to analyze it.
-This field of toxicology has been somewhat slower in adopting some of these complex pipeline formats, particularly machine learning.
-In this study, I demonstrate the use of complex Graph machine learning algorithms coupled with statistical analysis to provide a complete modelling pipeline for complex temporal data.
+In this study, I demonstrate the use of complex Graph ML alongside statistical analysis to provide a pipeline for temporal omics data.
 Although I won't share my full biological interpretation results here, I have proven that this pipeline is successful by backing it up with existing literature.
 We are working on publishing this case study!

 ## Methods

-A look at the overall workflow is below.

-And a look at the specific coding steps in case anyone wants to reuse the pipeline.

-This pipeline requires data input data-I'm not allowed to share the data that I used.
-It makes use of transcriptomic and metabolomic data, although the majority of the analysis is conducted on the transcriptome.
-The transcriptomic data included 29134 genes, with genes in rows and samples in columns.
-The samples in this case were a combination of dose level of ethoprophos (a high dose ethoprophos and a low dose ethoprophos), dosed on the organism at 9 timepoints.
+This pipeline requires input transcriptomic and metabolomic data (the data I used is confidential).
+Genes should be in rows and samples in columns.
 A separate metadata sheet was included to map column names to specific dose levels and time points.
+My data looked at 2 doses of ethoprophos (a high and low dose), with the transcriptome and metabolome extracted at 9 timepoints.
 The structure of my data is illustrated below.

 <p align="left">
   <img src="https://github.com/amethystaurora-robo/Thesis_publication/blob/main/Vizzes/High%20dose.png"/>
 </p>

+A look at the overall workflow is below.

+And a look at the specific coding steps in case anyone wants to reuse the pipeline.

 The first step was visualising and pre-processing the data, in files ... and ...
 The output from ... is then passed to the DeSeq2 analysis portion.
 DESeq2 is an R library used to identify differentially expressed genes (DEGs) from RNA-seq data.
 I used the Likelihood Ratio Test (LRT) to test the significance of the interaction between time and dose — in other words, to determine whether the effect of dose on gene expression changes over time, or vice versa.